Get

 2. Ear Mites

-Ear mites cause an intense itch that can cause your cat to shake its head and paw at its ear.
+Ear mites cause an intense itch that can cause your cat to shake their head and paw at their ear.
 If you look closely, you might see a thick brown waxy discharge in your cat’s ears.
 The backs of their ears might be a little bald from all the scratching, and you may notice little white specks inside the ear that look like dirt.
 You’ll know the material isn’t dirt because the white specks will move around.

 Ear mites are more common in young kittens, but older cats aren’t immune.
 There are various treatments for ear mites, like spot-on treatments and ear drops.
 If your vet opts for ear drops, they may suggest treating the ears for a week, stopping to allow any eggs to hatch, and continuing treatment for a further week once they’ve hatched.
 Ear mites are highly contagious between other cats and also dogs so the whole pet household may need treatment.